donut-party/email/README.md

 # donut.email

-This library defines an API for constructing emails independent of whatever email service you use.
+This library provides a helper for constructing emails independent of whatever email service you use.
 Features include:

 * Use email text and HTML email templates for email body